sourcebots/sbot/docs/source/kit/arduino.rst

 attached to two different digital IO pins.
 Take note of these two pins, you’ll need them to use the sensor.

 ..
-Hint:: If the sensor always returns a distance of zero, it means the *trigger* and *echo* pins are connected the wrong way!
+Hint:: If the sensor always returns a distance of zero, it might mean the *trigger* and *echo* pins are connected the wrong way!
 Either change the pin numbers in the code, or swap the connections.

 Designs
 -------